Educational Options

 Educational Options Division – Community School Compact

 Compacts are agreements between families and schools.
-This compact outlines how parents, the entire school staff and students will share the responsibility for improved student academic achievement.
-It describes the ways the school and families will partner to help children achieve the State’s high academic standards.
+This compact outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement.
+It describes how the school and families will partner to help children achieve the State's high academic standards.

 Educational Options Division Community School Compact - English Document